-Installation of new field lighting is planned at Van Asselt Elementary School (Interim Site), Eckstein Middle School, Jane Addams Middle School, Boren K-8, Denny Middle School/Chief Sealth High School (SWAC), and Rainier Beach High School (including practice field and potential tennis court lighting).
+Installation of new field lighting is planned at Van Asselt Interim Site, Eckstein Middle School, Jane Addams Middle School, Boren K-8, Denny Middle School/Chief Sealth High School (SWAC), and Rainier Beach High School.
+The new lighting is for the practice field only.